FOSI: Hybrid First and Second Order Optimization: Background and Notation

 \section{Background and Notation}

 Given $\theta_t$, the parameter vector at iteration $t$, second-order methods incorporate both the gradient $g_t = \nabla f (\theta_t)$ and the Hessian $H_t = \nabla^2 f(\theta_t)$ in the update step, while first-order methods use only the gradient.
 These algorithms typically employ an update step of the form $\theta_{t+1} = \theta_t + d_t$, where $d_t$ is a descent direction determined by the information (first and/or second order) from current and previous iterations.
-Usually, $d_t$ is of the form $-P_t^{-1} \bar{g}_t $, where $P_t$ is a preconditioner matrix and $\bar{g}_t$ is a linear combination of current and past gradients.
-This results in an effective condition number of the problem given by the condition number of $P_t^{-1} H_t$, which ideally is smaller than that of $H_t$~\cite{preconditioning_2002}.
-Note that in Newton’s method $P_t=H_t$, resulting is an ideal effective condition number of 1; however, evaluating the Hessian for large $n$ is intractable and thus, most first-order methods are limited to preconditioners that approximate the Hessian diagonal~\cite{9400243,preconditioning_2002}.
+Usually, $d_t$ is of the form $- \eta P_t^{-1} \bar{g}_t $, where $P_t$ is a preconditioner matrix, $\bar{g}_t$ is a linear combination of current and past gradients, and $\eta > 0$ is a learning rate.
+This results in an effective condition number of the problem given by the condition number of $P_t^{-1} H_t$, which ideally is smaller than that of $H_t$~\citep{preconditioning_2002}.
+Note that in Newton’s method $P_t=H_t$, resulting in the ideal effective condition number of 1.

+Since evaluating $H_t$ for large $n$ is intractable, most prior work approximate it.
+This, however, results in amplification of approximation errors and gradient noise due to the need of computing the inverse $P_t^{-1}$~\citep{li2017preconditioned}; techniques such as damping~\citep{10.5555/3045118.3045374} that artificially modify the approximated Hessian further increase the error.
+As we will later show, FOSI approximates $P_t^{-1}$ directly, which avoids the error amplification induced by matrix inversion.

-\betterparagraph{The Lanczos algorithm} We can obtain information about the curvature of a function $f$ without computing its entire Hessian.
-The Lanczos algroithm~\cite{lanczos1950iteration} is an iterative method that finds the $m$ extreme eigenvalues and eigenvectors of a symmetric matrix $A \in \mathbb{R}^{n \times n}$, where $m$ is usually much smaller than $n$.
-After running $m$ iterations, its output is a matrix $U \in \mathbb{R}^{n \times m}$ with orthonormal columns and a tridiagonal real symmetric matrix $T \in \mathbb{R}^{m \times m}$.
-To extract the approximate eigenvalues and eigenvectors of $A$, let $Q \Lambda Q^T$ be the eigendecomposition of $T$, s.t.\ $\Lambda$ is a diagonal matrix whose diagonal is the eigenvalues of $T$ sorted from largest to smallest and $Q$'s columns are their corresponding eigenvectors.
-The approximate $k$ largest and $\ell$ smallest eigenvalues of $A$ are the first $k$ and last $\ell$ elements of $\Lambda$'s diagonal, and their approximate corresponding eigenvectors are the first $k$ and last $\ell$ columns of the matrix product $U Q$.
+\betterparagraph{The Lanczos algorithm} To obtain information about the curvature of a function $f$ without computing its entire Hessian, we use the Lanczos algroithm~\citeyearpar{lanczos1950iteration}.
+This is an iterative method that finds the $m$ extreme eigenvalues and eigenvectors of a symmetric matrix $A \in \mathbb{R}^{n \times n}$, where $m$ is usually much smaller than $n$.
+After running $m$ iterations, its output is a matrix $U \in \mathbb{R}^{n \times m}$ with orthonormal columns and a tridiagonal real symmetric matrix $T \in \mathbb{R}^{m \times m}$ which can then be used to extract the approximate eigenvalues and eigenvectors of $A$.